 Choosing Based on Features Alone

 The most feature-rich platform isn’t always the best choice.
-Teachers often select tools they never fully utilize, paying for capabilities that sit idle.
+From coaching experience, teachers often select tools they never fully utilize, paying for capabilities that sit idle.
 Assess your actual teaching needs before evaluating options.

 Ignoring Student Accessibility

 Platforms that work well on desktop but lack mobile optimization exclude students without reliable computer access.
-According to the Pew Research Center, 15% of U.S. households with school-age children lack high-speed internet, making mobile compatibility essential.
+Pew Research Center (2023) reports that connectivity challenges remain a barrier for substantial portions of the student population, making mobile compatibility essential.

 Skipping the Trial Period